Bruce Deifik, Former Owner of Ocean Resort Casino, Dies in Traffic Accident

 Deifik’s lawyer, Paul O’Gara, told the media that Deifik was driving home from a Colorado Rockies game on Sunday when he was involved in the fatal crash.
 The Denver Medical Examiner Office said that it was a “single-car, low-speed auto crash,” though the cause of the accident was not immediately known.
 It is possible, the medical examiner told O’Gara, that Deifik may have had a “medical crisis” while driving, causing him to cross two lanes of traffic and crash into a light pole.

 Deifik Revived Revel

 The Revel was not alone in its demise, the third of four Atlantic City casinos to close in 2014.
-The Atlantic Club shutdown in January, the Showboat died in August, and Trump Plaza close in mid-September.
+The Atlantic Club shut down in January, the Showboat died in August, and Trump Plaza closed in mid-September.
 Trump Taj Mahal also closed in October 2016.

 But though a couple of those casinos had a future president’s name on them, the Revel was arguably the most notable failure because of how much it cost and how short its lifespan was.

 The process of getting Revel sold was also a complete mess.
 When it was put up for auction in 2014, the only bid that came in by the September 23rd deadline was from Polo North Country Club’s Glen Straub for $90 million.
 The auction was then delayed for a week and an angered Straub increased his bid to $95.4 million, only to see Revel sold to Brookfield US Holdings for $110 million, which put in its bid in the middle of the night on September 30th.
 Straub believed he was used as a stalking horse and went on rant after rant, even in court.

 In November 2014, Brookfield backed out because bondholders wouldn’t let it redo a deal with ACR Energy Partners, which had taken over the construction of a power plant next door when Revel ran out of money.